 Getting an Interview

-The process took 1 week – interviewed at Mid Hudson Medical Group in August 2011.
+The process took a week – interviewed at Mid Hudson Medical Group (Fishkill, NY) in August 2011.

-I applied in-person and the process took a day – interviewed at Mid Hudson Medical Group in January 2011.
+I applied in-person.
+The process took 1 day – interviewed at Mid Hudson Medical Group (Fishkill, NY) in January 2011.